tbensky/selenium-peoplesoft/README.md

 ```

 This in a nutshell, is what you do with Selenium: direct it to load pages from the web, then look for things of interest to you in the text of web-pages read back into variables, then act on them.
 This means fill in text-boxes, click on links, etc.

+My plan is then to use Selenium to log me into my enterprise and navigate to the PS data entry area.
+From there, the contents of my CSV file will be read and typed into the proper places into the PS form.

 # Automating PeopleSoft